Kerdany7/JackarooServer/README.md

 ## Status

-> Work in progress — core gameplay is functional, some edge cases are still being ironed out.
+> Work in progress — core gameplay is functional, some edge cases are still being worked on.